B.E.S. Publishing

 B.E.S.
-Publishing is an American publishing company, founded in 1939 as Barron's Educational Services, a publisher of materials to help students to prepare for college entrance examinations.
+Publishing was an American publishing company, founded in 1939 as Barron's Educational Services, a publisher of materials to help students prepare for college entrance examinations.
 In recent years, Barron's expanded into many other publishing fields, with 2,000 titles in a wide range of categories.
 In 2018, Barron's sold its brand name and its test prep list to Kaplan Test Prep; the company was renamed B.E.S.
 Publishing.
 The company was acquired by Peterson's Publishing in 2019.
 In 2021, Peterson's Publishing sold B.E.S.
 Publishing to Illinois-based publisher Sourcebooks, LLC.

 B.E.S.
 Publishing's headquarters were in Hauppauge, New York.
 Several present and past series include: